JohnOlutubo/influencer-marketing-analysis/assets/images/README.md

-Various images show continuous improvement on the report visual.
+Power BI images show continuous improvement on the report visual.